tomdriley/cirkopt/liberate/README.md

         In the ldb/ directory, individual cell ldb files are present.
 Also, there will be client_<#>.log files.
         Check each log file for "ERROR" messages.
      4. Check liberty file lib/example_nldm.lib
+2. Note that tcl/char.tcl has been setup to enable command line input.
+User can use the command line input feature to set PVT.
+     1. Run characterization for PVT PROCESS=ff VDD=1.1 TEMP=0  cmd:
+          liberate tcl/char.tcl PROCESS=ff VDD=1.1 TEMP=0 |& tee char.log
+        The following ldb and lib files were created: ldb/tst_ff_1.1_0.ldb.gz, lib/tst_ff_1.1_0_nldm.lib
+        User can use this command line input feature to enable programability to the run script.
+     2. See Makefile for example of commands for the rest of the PVT corners.

 ##  Notes
 1. RAK is setup to allow user to run 9 cells (all different cell types).